 - Take your shoes off before entering a home and line them up with the others.

-- "Auntie" or "Uncle" rather than Mr. or Mrs. when addressing an elder
+- Say "Auntie" or "Uncle" rather than Mr. or Mrs. when addressing an elder.

 - When visiting someone for the first time, bring a small gift for the host.
 Food is ideal.

-- Don't touch the honu (sea turtles) - endangered species
+- Don't touch the honu (sea turtles) - they are an endangered species.

 Hilo is a sleepy little town whose vendors work to live, rather than live to work.

-Don't be surprised if you come up to your favorite bakery and there's a sign which says, "Traveling- be back next month", (though you're probably friends with the owner and you guys have talked story about their upcoming trip).
-Use the internet to check hours if you want a late night snack, because there's maybe 3 locations which are open 24hrs.
-In addition weekends are limited hours compared to the mainland, and shops tend to shut down around dinner time.
+Don't be surprised if you come up to your favorite bakery and there's a sign that says "Traveling- be back next month" (though you're probably friends with the owner and you guys have talked story about their upcoming trip).
+Use the internet to check hours if you want a late night snack, because there are very few places that are open 24 hours.
+In addition, weekends have limited hours compared to the continental US, and shops tend to shut down around dinner time.

-When you play around the island remember- you don't know if you're running into tourists, locals, or multi-millionaires.
-They are all dressed the same, casual, and maybe a little ruffled by the elements.
+When you play around the island, remember: you don't know if you're running into tourists, locals, or multi-millionaires.
+They are all dressed the same--casual--and maybe a little ruffled by the elements.
 Treat everyone with kindness.
-And being a prime vacation spot one of your friends may have a cousin who has a vacation home near by and works for Tesla, or Disney or some other big company.
+And being a prime vacation spot, one of your friends may have a cousin who has a vacation home nearby and works for Tesla, Disney or some other big company.

 It truly is "a small world" on these islands.

-Everyone is related to some degree, or is tightly networked.
+Everyone is related to some degree or is tightly networked.
 This extends across the islands, and people rely heavily on reference checking.
-So the good news, if you build a strong network there's a good chance you can find a basic job or place to live.
-Bad news is, if bridges are being burnt often, the entire island chain will know who the pyromaniac is.
+So the good news is, if you build a strong network there's a good chance you can find a basic job or place to live.